ktoso/rx-wiki/The-RxJava-Android-Module.md

 The `rxjava-android` module contains Android-specific bindings for RxJava.
 It adds a number of classes to RxJava to assist in writing reactive components in Android application.

 - It provides a `Scheduler` that schedules an `Observable` on a given Android `Handler` thread, particularly the main UI thread.
-- It provides base `Observer` implementations that make guarantees concerning reliable and thread-safe use throughout `Fragment` and `Activity` life-cycle callbacks. _(coming soon)_
+- It provides operators that make it easier to deal with `Fragment` and `Activity` life-cycle callbacks.
+- It provides wrappers for various Android messaging and notification components so that they can be lifted into an Rx call chain
 - It provides reusable, self-contained, reactive components for common Android use cases and UI concerns. _(coming soon)_

 # Binaries